Crucizer/spotify-ad-blocker/README.md

 # GNOME shell spotify ad blocker

-This is a gnome shell extension to mute ads from the spotify linux desktop app.
+This is a forck of gnome shell extension to mute ads from the spotify linux desktop app just without the icon on the top bar

 ## How to install: